vandanaramesh14/CS-7641Machine-Learning-Project/index.md

     <img height="250" width="250" float="left" src="kmeans_all_cities_imgs/scatter_bristol.JPG">
 </p>

 The histogram shows the z-space component explained variance and the line chart clearly shows an "elbow" at SSE ~ 40000 with k=3.
 There were roughly 1200 listings for Bristol.
-The clusters are generally distributed fairly equally across the city's constituencys.
+The clusters are generally distributed fairly equally across the city's constituencies.

 ##### GMM Analysis
 <p align="left">